This fiftieth installment of my writings (by the number) is close to a mission statement, or maybe better, a mission justification.

 Digging a bit deeper, I realize these values comprise the core of our practice, and help to answer the question “why?”
 Why have we chosen the path of establishing a small and growing practice focusing on individual residential commissions?
 And, why does it matter – so much so, that we have become belligerently evangelical about the practice and its importance?
 Our schooling taught us to dream big, to rethink how people live, and how people relate to one another – spatially, environmentally, socially, and globally.
 As graduates, we alit upon the world with our diplomas, trained to be big-thinking leaders solving the world’s largest problems.
 Yet, I opted instead to maintain a low profile, running a small firm with a non-exploitive culture, and with a core mission of client service.
 When I think of the businesses I admire, they are invariably closely held local businesses with long-term loyal employees.
 These are the stores in which I shop, and the restaurants in which I eat.
 It’s true, too, of the consultants with whom we work.
 Our engineers, expeditors, accountants, lawyers, and most especially, our contracting partners are all small businesses we consider extensions of our family.

 Unto itself, our office culture explains and ensures the vitality of the firm, and validates its significance.
 Of equal motivation is our commitment to old-fashioned client service and making a difference.
 While DFA is not the largest, most profitable, or best-known architectural firm, I believe we are first when it comes to client satisfaction and with respect to the positive impact we have upon the lives of our clients.
-As embarrassing as it may feel, I’ve been told over dinner how affirmatively transformative our work has been upon our clients’ daily lives.
+As embarrassing as it may feel, I’ve been told by any number of clients how affirmatively transformative our work has been upon their daily lives.

 Is this a big deal?
 Yes, it is everything.